jersou/clite-parser/README.md

-# clinfer for Node and Deno
+# clinfer JS : automatically generate CLIs from classes, ES Module, ...

 [![clinfer on NPM](https://img.shields.io/npm/v/clinfer.svg)](https://npmjs.org/package/clinfer)
 [![JSR](https://jsr.io/badges/@jersou/clinfer)](https://jsr.io/@jersou/clinfer)
 [![JSR Score](https://jsr.io/badges/@jersou/clinfer/score)](https://jsr.io/@jersou/clinfer)
 [![Built with the Deno Standard Library](https://img.shields.io/badge/Built_with_std-blue?logo=deno)](https://jsr.io/@std)

-**clinfer generates CLI from classes, ES modules**, objects or function : each field generates an "option", each method/function generates a "command" (positional arguments).
+clinfer brings **CLI** **infer**-ence to Node, Deno, and Bun.
+Pass it a class, an ES module, an object, or a function, and watch it build your interface
+automatically:

+- Each field/property generates a CLI option (flag).
+- Each method/function generates a CLI command (with positional arguments).

-Just write your tool as a class (or as **ES module**), and call clinfer with it... clinfer will deserialize the command line in your class/module and launch the right methods/function or display the help...
-Then you can optionally personalize the displayed help or add aliases (for example) to complete your CLI.
+Simply write your tool as a standard class or ES module, and hand it over to clinfer.
+It will automatically parse the command-line arguments, map them to your code, execute the right methods, and handle the help menu.
+You can then easily customize the generated help, add aliases, and fine-tune your CLI.

 **Example with an ES module :**